Andrés Manuel López Obrador: Economy

+López Obrador oversaw the construction and completion of the new Felipe Ángeles International Airport (AIFA), Mexico City's new second airport.

+The Tren Maya is one of López Obrador's most famous and controversial mega infrastructure projects.

 López Obrador's energy policy has prioritized the state over the market.
 Petroleum is at the center of his strategy, with the construction of a refinery in Tabasco, and has essentially banned private investment in the sector.
 There was low or flat economic growth in his first year of office.
 He implemented a minimum wage increase of 16.21% in 2019 before uplifting the wage increase to 20% the same year.
 The coronavirus pandemic is expected to cause lasting damage to the economy, with some critics arguing López Obrador has not effectively planned and responded to economic uncertainty, with the peso falling in the first months of the pandemic.
 López Obrador made good on his promise to cancel the building of a new airport (Texcoco Airport) to serve Mexico City, with $13.3 billion already spent.
 Instead, the Felipe Ángeles International Airport was reworked to replace it.

 The trade deal with the U.S. and Canada was ratified by all three nations and went into effect in July 2020.
 López Obrador traveled to the U.S. to sign the agreement, but Justin Trudeau, Prime Minister of the third partner, Canada, did not attend, claiming the coronavirus as the reason.
 Trump and López Obrador signed the agreement at the White House.
 With the COVID-19 pandemic, remittances from Mexicans in the U.S. have fallen.
 In addition, with the U.S.-Mexico border increasingly difficult to cross, Mexicans in the U.S. are now aging and dying, often being buried in their hometowns and villages.

 His 2023 federal budget prioritized the funding of social programs, including a boost to pensions for older adults and infrastructure projects concentrated largely in southern Mexico.
 According to José Olivares of The Intercept, leaked intelligence documents indicate the U.S. government is displeased with the Mexican state prioritizing social spending over furthering U.S. interests, such as "investments needed to address bilateral issues with the US, such as migration, security and trade."